 Approved by City Council, July 19, 2013

 Amended on September 27, 2019

+Draft Changes January 14, 2021

 Changing Approved Neighborhood Plans

 A Neighborhood Plan identifies investments that residents believe will generate the greatest community engagement outcomes and neighborhood improvements, and meets the most critical needs in their neighborhood.
 For a number of very appropriate reasons, some of the strategies initially defined in the Plan may no longer have the same level of importance or warrant the approved investment when implementation is occurring.
 Other uses of the funds approved for the neighborhood may better meet its identified needs.